ncor/atomic-di/README.md

 ```ts
 const scope = new Map<Resolver<any>, any>()
 ```
-- Use the `createScope` function.
+- Use `createScope` function.
 ```ts
 const scope = createScope()
 ```

-It is important to note that the scope must be created **once** during an entire lifecycle of a program.
+It is important to note that a scope must be created **once** during an entire lifecycle of a program.
 ```ts
 const requestScope = createScope()